elysium-suite/aeacus/README.md

 - `aeacus-build-linux-production`: stripped version of the above, to make reverse engineering a bit harder
 - `aeacus-build-windows`: builds aeacus and phocus for windows
 - `aeacus-build-windows-production`: stripped version

+If you want to do a bit more, you should obfuscate the build to make reverse engineering mode difficult (ex. with [garble](https://github.com/mvdan/garble) or [gobfuscate](https://github.com/unixpickle/gobfuscate)).

 ## Contributing and Disclaimer